masikonis/grocery-scout/README.md

 # Grocery Scout

-Grocery Scout is a smart shopping companion that aggregates deals from various grocery stores into one convenient page.
-By consolidating the best offers in one place, it helps shoppers make informed decisions and save money.
+Grocery Scout is a shopping tool that consolidates deals from multiple grocery stores into one easy-to-use platform.
+Users can discover the best offers, create shopping lists, and receive email copies for convenient in-store reference.

 [Visit the app](https://grocery-scout.vercel.app/)

 ## Rationale

-I built Grocery Scout to solve my own frustration of constantly checking different store websites for the best deals.
-As someone who likes to save money on groceries but values their time, I wanted a single place to quickly find deals and plan my shopping trips efficiently.
+I created Grocery Scout to address my frustration with checking multiple store websites for the best deals.
+I want to save money on groceries while also saving time.
+I needed a simple way to find deals in one place and plan my shopping trips efficiently.

 ## Tech Stack
 [![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)](https://nextjs.org/)